M66B/FairEmail/docs/FAQ-in-rID.md

 <a name="faq36"></a>
 **(36) How are settings files encrypted?**

-Short version: AES 256 bit
+Versi singkat: AES 256 bit

-Long version:
+Versi panjang:

 * The 256 bit key is generated with *PBKDF2WithHmacSHA1* using a 128 bit secure random salt and 65536 iterations
 * The cipher is *AES/CBC/PKCS5Padding*